makrai/notes/zarriess21-decoding-survey.md

 ## 6.1.
 Exploring Decoding Parameters for Core NLG Tasks

 * most research on decoding neural sequence-to-sequence models in MT
-* e.g. the end of sentence penalty in Klein+ [55]’s beam search implementation assumes that the length of the output text can be estimated from the length of the input text.
+* eg the end of sentence penalty in Klein+ [55]’s beam search implementation assumes that the length of the output text can be estimated from the length of the input text.
 Missing exploration and analysis of these and further
-* e.g. data-to-text generation, where there is much less structural similarity
+* eg data-to-text generation, where there is much less structural similarity

 ## 6.2.
 The Status of Language Modeling in Neural Generation

 ## 6.3.
 Diversity, Effectiveness, and other Objectives in NLG

-* principles of intentional and goal-oriented language use in human interaction, e.g., Grice [184] or Clark [185]
+* principles of intentional and goal-oriented language use in human interaction, eg, Grice [184] or Clark [185]
 * Gkatzia+ [186] formulate a multi-objective approach to generating summaries that aims at fulfilling the needs of different user groups of generated text

 ## 6.4.
 What to Model and How to Decode?

-* future work is to arrive at a more systematic understanding of the conceptual division of labor between modeling and decoding in neural NLG, i.e.,
+* future work is to arrive at a more systematic understanding of the conceptual division of labor between modeling and decoding in neural NLG, ie,
   * which aspects of language generation should be taken care of in the model and which aspects should be handled in the decoding algorithm